wcarc-on/wcarc-site/minutes/minutes202501.md

   Upcoming monthly meeting presentations:
   - Confirmed: None
   - Being Planned:
-    - Some of the speakers at the 2024 Microwave Update, with some very interesting contents,
+    - Some of the speakers at the 2024 Microwave Update, with some very interesting contents;
-    - Paul Wade W1GHZ on 3D printed plastic microwave horns,
+    - Paul Wade W1GHZ on 3D printed plastic microwave horns;
     - Personal Cellphone project: An open source LTE software is available.
 Mike (VA3TEC) offered to do a demo of the technology.
   - Lawrence asked those present to contact him if there are projects they would like to talk about.
 - Lawrence is preparing the summer activity schedule, to be posted on the Club website.